jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ssr.md

 ### Maintenance plan for Spotlight Statistics Repository and Playback Database

-Configure the database maintenance schedule

 It is highly recommended that regular maintenance is performed to maintain efficient data retrieval.

-### Configure \| Scheduling

-Configure the reporting schedules that determine how often data is collected for the Spotlight Statistics Repository.

-You can reduce the size of the repository by:
-* Limiting the number of collections archived
-* Reducing how often data is collected
-* Reducing the data retention period.

-### Schema of the Spotlight Statistics Repository

-Build on the example reports or create your own reports by querying the data from the Spotlight Statistics Repository yourself.
+[Configure the database maintenance schedule.][enterprise_cfgds_databasemaintenanceschedule]

 ### Database Objects and Privileges

-Click for information on the Spotlight Statistics Repository User Privileges and Roles and Spotlight Statistics Repository Objects Created.
+Browse information on the Spotlight Statistics Repository User Privileges and Roles and Spotlight Statistics Repository Objects Created.
+[Database Objects and Privileges][enterprise_backend_dobjectsandprivileges]

 ### Upgrade

 Following upgrade of the Spotlight Diagnostic Server, the Spotlight Statistics Repository is automatically upgraded the next time it is accessed by the Spotlight Diagnostic Server.
 This may be some time following the upgrade of the Spotlight Diagnostic Server, depending on how often the Spotlight Statistics Repository is accessed.

-If in your environment the Spotlight Statistics Repository is replicated as per a Microsoft Replication database the upgrade can fail if schema changes are required that can only be made when replication is turned off.
-To successfully upgrade the Spotlight Statistics Repository, the steps are to: turn replication off, upgrade the Spotlight Diagnostic Server, then re-enable replication.
+{% include note.html content="If in your environment the Spotlight Statistics Repository is replicated as per a Microsoft Replication database the upgrade can fail if schema changes are required that can only be made when replication is turned off.
+To successfully upgrade the Spotlight Statistics Repository, the steps are to: turn replication off, upgrade the Spotlight Diagnostic Server, then re-enable replication." %}

 {% include links.html %}